 If you’re arranging global shipments of imports or exports, don’t think of paperwork as a necessary evil; think of it as PROTECTION.
 Incomplete or inaccurate shipping documents could trigger a range of negative consequences.
 These could include delayed shipments, inflated duty rates, or disputes about damage and liability.
 A little attention to detail at the front end can avoid these costly headaches.

 One thing is for sure: Your cargo can’t move unless the right information moves with it.
-To help you master all paperwork requirements, here’s information on five of the most important international shipment documents, the role of each in the shipping process, and why each is important.
+To help you master all paperwork requirements, here’s information on five of the most important international shipping documents, the role of each in the shipping process, and why each is important.

 1. Shipper’s Letter of Instruction